 LinkedIn ghostwriting makes sense when all three of these are true:

-- You have genuine expertise and perspective worth sharing — you're not trying to manufacture authority you don't have
+- You have genuine expertise and perspective worth sharing.
+You're not trying to manufacture authority you don't have

-- You don't have the time or inclination to write consistently yourself — and you've proven this by not doing it
+- You don't have the time or inclination to write consistently yourself, and you've proven this by not doing it

 - You have a clear business reason for building a LinkedIn presence: recruiting, business development, speaking opportunities, fundraising, or industry influence